 Sunrise at Tamarama Beach

 Brighton is one of my all-time favourite locations.
 I stayed in Brighton for a year and fell in love with the laid back atmosphere and great views of Botany Bay.
 This beach has historical importance because some of the early boats to land in Australia in the eighteenth century entered the mainland through Brighton Bay.

-There is a shark net located to the boardwalk and people who want to enjoy a dip in the water are suggested to stay in the shark net.
+There is a shark net located on the boardwalk and people who want to enjoy a dip in the water are suggested to stay in the shark net.

 Windy and warm days in summer bring plenty of water sports including speed boats, water scooters, windsurfing and paragliding to the bay.
 The beach near the Novotel areas gets crowded on the weekends.
 However, the beach stretches over to Ramsgate and Dolls Point, which is more popular with the families.

 Novotel Brighton Beach is one of the best places to stay near the beach area.